Timber floor joists and a central bearer framed over a building foundation

 Class 4-5 for nail gun (95-110 dB) and circular saw (95-105 dB) operations

 For manual handling of bearers and joists, treated timber handling, and splinter protection.
-Remove when operating nail gun trigger.
+AS/NZS 2161.3:2020 is the mechanical-risk standard (abrasion/cut/puncture); AS/NZS 2161.1:2016 covers general selection/use.
+Remove gloves when operating the nail-gun trigger.

-Day class minimum, mandatory on construction sites and when crane/plant operations in progress
+Day class minimum, mandatory on construction sites and when crane/plant operations in progress.
+AS 4602.1 is now AS-only (re-designated; paired with AS/NZS 1906.4 for materials).

 • Long sleeves and long pants